 Can you freeze this entree?

-This is a great choice for a meal prep dinner!
+This is an excellent choice for a meal prep dinner!
 You can definitely make it, bake it, and freeze it.
-To do this after it has cooked, allow it to cool completely.
-Portion into servings, place into freezer-safe containers, and freeze up to two months, or longer if vacuum sealed.
+To do this, after it has cooked, allow it to cool completely.
+Portion into servings, place into freezer-safe containers, and freeze up to two months or longer if vacuum sealed.
 To serve, thaw in the fridge overnight and reheat in the microwave or stove.

 Chicken Shepherd’s Pie Recipe